lino-framework/book/docs/specs/comments.rst

 .. class:: Commentable

-    Mixin for models that can be subject to comments.
+    Mixin for models whose instances can be :term:`discussion topic` of comments.

     .. method:: get_rfc_description(self, ar)